 Kelly Goff (Visual Art), Jason Goodman (Physics)

 The way things are made is changing.
-Whether they’re designing works of art, creating new products, or developing scientific apparatus, Wheaton graduates are entering a world where computer-aided design, rapid prototyping, and advanced manufacturing techniques are the norm.
-At the same time, core principles of user-centered design, ergonomics, and design thinking have become more important than ever, and employers are increasingly seeking graduates with experience in iterative design and the ability to manage complex projects.
-The Design and Fabrication LEAPS will give students the skills they need to turn revolutionary ideas into working prototypes.
-By completing this LEAPS, students will be able to work toward careers in industrial design, product development, creative arts, and social entrepreneurship, designing solutions for a better future.
+Whether they’re designing works of art, creating new products or developing scientific apparatus, Wheaton graduates are entering a world where computer-aided design, rapid prototyping, and advanced manufacturing techniques are the norm.
+At the same time, core principles of user-centered design, ergonomics and design thinking have become more important than ever.
+Employers are increasingly seeking graduates with experience in iterative design and the ability to manage complex projects.
+The Design and Fabrication LEAPS pathway gives students the skills they need to turn revolutionary ideas into working prototypes.
+This program enables students to work toward careers in industrial design, product development, creative arts and social entrepreneurship.
+Today’s students will be designing solutions for a better future.

 Mentors